lamanmamed/lamanmamed/README.md

 ## A little about me

-I'm an **MSc Artificial Intelligence graduate from Queen Mary University of London** with a background spanning **machine learning, data science, and cybersecurity**.
+I'm an **MSc Artificial Intelligence graduate from Queen Mary University of London** with a professional background spanning **data science, business analytics, and cybersecurity**.

 The projects I enjoy most sit somewhere between research and engineering: there is a real problem, several possible modelling choices, and enough uncertainty that the interesting part is not just training a model but understanding **why it works, when it fails, and what information it relies on**.